Grant Submissions, Stewardship & Reviews

-York County History Center (2022-present).
-Manager of Institutional Giving.
-Awarded funds from the BLOOM / York County Trail Towns Program, York County Economic Alliance; NiSource Foundation/Columbia Gas; Keystone Historic Preservation Grant Program and the Historical and Cultural Support Program, both of the Pennsylvania Historical and Museum Commission; UPMC; The McCormick Family Foundation; The Cultural Alliance of York County; M&T Bank Charitable Foundation; Foundant Technologies; Bob Hoffman Foundation; Rice Family Foundation; and the Racial Equity Fund of the York County Community Foundation.
+York County History Center (2022).
+Awarded funds from the BLOOM / York County Trail Towns Program, York County Economic Alliance; NiSource Foundation/Columbia Gas; Keystone Historic Preservation Grant Program and the Historical and Cultural Support Program, both of the Pennsylvania Historical and Museum Commission (PHMC); UPMC; The McCormick Family Foundation; The Cultural Alliance of York County; M&T Bank Charitable Foundation; Foundant Technologies; Bob Hoffman Foundation; Rice Family Foundation; and the Racial Equity Fund of the York County Community Foundation.
 Also worked on sponsorship for special events and the EITC/EIO program and submitted interim and final reports to multiple funders as needed.

 Virginia Center for the Creative Arts (2017–2019).
 Awarded funds for programming and capital projects, including funds from the Elizabeth Firestone Graham Foundation; Henry A. Jordan Fund, M.D., Preservation Excellence Fund, National Trust for Historic Preservation; Berkeley Foundation; Richard S. Reynolds Foundation; The Greater Lynchburg Community Foundation; National Trust for Historic Preservation; Bama Works Fund of the Dave Matthews Band, Charlottesville Area Community Foundation; The Morgan Trust; The Al Stroobants Foundation and the Schewel Foundation.